RKinsey/gnuradio-docker/README.md

 Until I can get an sdr to test with, nothing here has been tested for usb functionality.
 I've tested gnuradio-companion and sound on macos, but not on the others
 # Universal dependencies
-Linux should have both of these by default
+Ubuntu probably has both of these already, unless you're on a weird variant.
 * X11 server for GUI
 * Pulseaudio for sound